dbcli/mssql-cli/README.rst

 The mssql-cli tool includes a telemetry feature.
 Please refer to the `telemetry guide`_ for more information.

-Customization
+Configuration
 -------------

-Customization and persistence of settings can be achieved with a config 'rc' file, whose path can be passed as command line argument.
-Otherwise it is read from the default path `~/.config/mssqlcli/config`, if present.
+Customization and persistence of settings can be achieved with a config file, whose path can be passed as the ``--mssqlclirc <file>`` command line argument.
+Otherwise it is read from the default path `~/.config/mssqlcli/config` on macOS and Linux, and %LOCALAPPDATA%\dbcli\mssqlcli\config' on Windows.
+See the file itself for a description of all available options.

 Contributing